Transylvanian Saxon culture

 The UNESCO-recognized Evangelical Lutheran fortified church of Biertan (Birthälm) in Sibiu County (Kreis Hermannstadt) is a prominent symbol of Transylvanian Saxon culture in Transylvania, Romania and a World Heritage Site since 1993 (alongside other Saxon villages with fortified churches).

 The Transylvanian Saxon culture refers to the regional culture of the Transylvanian Saxons (Siebenbürger Sachsen, sași, erdélyi szászok), an ethnic German group (part of the Germans of Romania and one of the most significant constituent groups therein; also significantly related in particular to the Luxembourgers) which has been living in Transylvania (Siebenbürgen, Transilvania), present-day central Romania since the mid and mid-late 12th century onwards, thus being one of the oldest groups of the German diaspora still residing in Eastern and Central Europe, alongside the Baltic Germans (Deutsch-Balten) and the Zipser Germans (Zipser Sachsen).

+The culture of the Transylvanian Saxons is quite similar to that of the Zipser Saxons in that it can be perceived as a predominantly folk-based one, revolving around historical traditions kept from generation to generation (alongside the fact that the Zipser Saxons are their kinsmen who were settled in the former Szepes County in Upper Hungary at around the same time as they were in Transylvania during the Middle Ages, at the invitation of the Hungarian monarch).

-The regional culture of the Transylvanian Saxons includes their dialect, namely Transylvanian Saxon (Siebenbürgisch-Sächsisch, Dialectul săsesc) which is one of the oldest German dialects (spoken since the High Middle Ages onwards), their cuisine, their literature, their folk dances, their traditional costumes (Sächsische Trachten), their celebrations and cultural festivals, their traditional music, their regional anthem (i.e. Siebenbürgenlied), their history, former regional governance as the Transylvanian Saxon University (Universitas Saxonum, Sächsische Nationsuniversität), local architecture represented by the many villages with fortified churches (Kirchenburgen or Wehrkirchen), and heraldic (including their coat-of-arms).
+The regional culture of the Transylvanian Saxons includes their dialect, namely Transylvanian Saxon (Siebenbürgisch-Sächsisch, Dialectul săsesc) which is one of the oldest German dialects (spoken since the High Middle Ages onwards), their cuisine, their literature, their folk dances, their traditional costumes (Sächsische Trachten), their celebrations and cultural festivals, their traditional music, their regional anthem (i.e. Siebenbürgenlied), their history, former regional governance as the Transylvanian Saxon University (Universitas Saxonum, Sächsische Nationsuniversität), local architecture represented by the many villages with fortified churches (Kirchenburgen or Wehrkirchen), and heraldic (including their coat of arms).

 Background

-Illustration from 'Die Gartenlaube' (1884) depicting a group of Transylvanian Saxons during the Middle Ages.
+Illustration from the historical German-language newspaper 'Die Gartenlaube' (1884) depicting a group of Transylvanian Saxons during the Middle Ages.

 The Transylvanian Saxons, a group of the German diaspora which started to settle in Transylvania, present-day Romania, since the high medieval Ostsiedlung, have a regional culture which can be regarded as being both part of the broader German culture as well as the Romanian culture.

 Having continuously lived for centuries in a diverse cultural region, their regional culture also influenced those of the Romanians and Hungarians in Transylvania and vice-versa.
 The Transylvanian Saxon heritage in Romania is present in the local architecture of many Transylvanian villages, towns, and cities as well as in the Romanian cuisine, as dishes of German origin are shared between the cultures of the two peoples.
 The eclectic origins of the Transylvanian Saxons as a Germanic people (with roots also from Luxembourg) make their regional culture to be distinguished as Central European and Western European (given their origins from the Rhine river valley).